 These are primarily in Khmer but also in English, French and Chinese, most of which include paid advertising space.

 Newspaper advertising is relatively expensive, with rack rates of up to $1,000 for a page for one day.
 Some newspapers also offer less expensive classified advertising that is a popular choice for restaurants, bars and smaller businesses promoting events.

-Glossy Khmer magazines such as Angkor Thom and Dara, which are the third most popular form of advertising, carry adverts mainly from healthcare and cosmetic companies, a reflection of their predominantly female audience, though there are a few magazines catering to specific market sectors such as fashion, motoring and mobile phones.
+Glossy Khmer magazines such as Angkor Thom and Dara carry adverts mainly from healthcare and cosmetic companies, a reflection of their predominantly female audience, though there are a few magazines catering to specific market sectors such as fashion, real estate etc.

-Be wary of stated circulation figures as there is no audit bureau and numbers are often inflated, although Cambodian readers will often rent or just borrow newspapers and magazines rather than buying them.
+Be wary of stated circulation figures as there is no audit bureau and numbers are often inflated, although Cambodian readers will often just borrow newspapers and magazines rather than buying them.

-When buying advertising space you can generally negotiate on the price especially from the Khmer media whose “standard” rates are often inflated to allow them to offer you a “special” discount.
+When buying advertising space, you can generally negotiate on the price especially from Khmer media whose “standard” rates are often inflated to allow them to offer you a “special” discount.

 Printing technology in Cambodia is somewhat outdated compared to the western world, and many print shops still use film to make printing plates rather than modern digital methods.